-The Company measures the loss allowance equal to 12-month ECL, unless when there has been a significant increase in credit risk since initial recognition, the Company recognises lifetime ECL.
+The Company measures the loss allowance equal to 12-month expected credit losses ("12-month ECL"), unless when there has been a significant increase in credit risk since initial recognition, the Company recognises lifetime expected credit losses ("lifetime ECL").
 The assessment of whether lifetime ECL should be recognised is based on significant increases in the likelihood or risk of a default occurring since initial recognition.